 21. Travel agent

 Do you find flight and hotel deals all the time?
 Are you great at planning out trips and booking accommodations?
-You would make an amazing travel agent, which can be one of the most exciting and rewarding work from anywhere jobs.
+You would make an amazing travel agent, which can be one of the most exciting and rewarding freelance jobs from home.

 This type of job can be done for a company, or you can work on your own if you prefer that.
 If you enjoy helping people and planning amazing vacations, this job is for you.